LedgerHQ/app-boilerplate-vierzon/README.md

 Then you can choose to execute the functional tests :

-* `Install tests requirements` to be executed once after you have run the dev-tools image, followed by,
 * `Run functional tests` and select the model you just built the app for.

 Or simply run the app on the Speculos emulator :